JeffreyYzh/JeffreyYzh.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate at University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)), majoring in Software Engeneering.
-Now I am an AIGC algorithm intern at (Beijing Bytedance Technology Co., Ltd.)(https://www.bytedance.com/).
-Before that, I work closely with [Tao He](https://ht014.github.io/) on Human-object Interaction (HOI) detection.
+Now I am an AIGC algorithm intern at [Bytedance](https://www.bytedance.com/).
+Before that, I worked closely with [Tao He](https://ht014.github.io/) on Human-object Interaction (HOI) detection.
 My current research interests lie in Mutimodal understanding and generation, especially based on Vision-language Model (VLM).

 Education
 ======